 Participant Selection

-We are inviting mothers who have recently delivered LBW babies who are eligible to receive KMC, in the (study area) or the caregivers in the family to take part in this interview.
+We are inviting mothers who have recently delivered LBW babies who are eligible to receive KMC, in the [study area] or the caregivers in the family to take part in this interview.

 Voluntary Participation

-Your participation is entirely voluntary.
+Your participation is entirely voluntarily.
 If you choose not to participate, you and your family will still receive the same care and attention from the health centres in the area as before.

 Procedures and duration